iampj/secplus601/gcga/chapter11.md

 ---

 ### Acquisition and Preservation
+When performing data acquisition for digital forensics, it's important to follow specific procedures to ensure that the data is not modified.

 #### Order of Volatility
+`Order of volatility` refers to the order in which you should collect evidence.
+Volatile means that it is not permanent.

+Most to least volatile:
+ - Cache
+ - RAM
+ - Swap or pagefile
+ - Disk
+ - Attached
+ - Network

 #### Data Acquisition

+Examples include:
+ - Web history
+ - Recycle bin
+ - Windows error reporting
+ - remote desktop protocol (RDP) cache

 #### Forensic Tools

+Capturing Data
+ - dd
+ - memdump
+ - WinHex
+ - FTK imager
+ - Autopsy

+Verifying Integrity
+ - Hashes and checksums
+ - Provenance - refers to tracing something back to its origin
+ - sha1sum command is used to create and compare hashes

+Bandwidth Monitors

 #### Electronic Discovery
+`eDiscovery` is the identification and collection of electronically stored information.
+This includes files of any kind, voice mail, social media entries, and website data.

+Examples:
+ - File - file metadata includes items such as when a files was created who created it, when it was modified, and when it was last accessed.
+ - Email
+ - Web
+ - Mobile - often provides the most metadata information (location, apps, messages, web)

 #### Data Recovery
+Files that have been deleted can be restored if the user did not properly sanitize the machine.

 ---